 To serve, top with chopped green onion, remaining fresh (or lightly sauteed) corn, and black pepper.
 Add a sprinkle of paprika for color.

-*Nutrition information is a rough estimate for 1 of 3 servings using half almond milk, half vegetable broth.
+*Nutrition information is a rough estimate calculated using half almond milk, half vegetable broth.

 Nutrition Per Serving (1 of 3)

 - Calories: 220

 - Fat: 11g